YMCA NSW Youth Parliament: Programs

-During the 2021/22 program, members from the Aboriginal Affairs, Women's Affairs, Regional and Rural Affairs, and Justice committees united in delivering their Private Members' Statements on the issue of Australia's national public holiday (26 January).
+During the 2021/22 program, members from the Aboriginal Affairs, Women's Affairs, and Justice committees united in delivering their Private Members' Statements on the issue of Australia's national public holiday (26 January).
 The Youth MPs were commended for their bipartisanship and collaboration in uniting on such an important and pressing issue.

-In 2021/22, the Transport and Roads Committee debated a bill to launch a long-term comprehensive transportation infrastructure blueprint for the 21st Century, this vision included projects to positively impact all residents across New South Wales.
-Examples listed in the Future of Accessible Statewide Transport Act 2021 included the addition of light rail in Sydney, Wollongong, and Newcastle CBDs, a bus relocation program to regional NSW, upgrades of rural roads, expansion of ferry services within Greater Sydney, and a new Outer Sydney Orbital Motorway.
-Building greater Metro systems was another vision, with the integration of new Metro transit lines into the existing Sydney Trains network, along with the conversion of some lines.
-This overwhelmingly passed the with 30 ayes to 10 noes.
-Although topical, 'Asset Recycling' was the main source to fund such projects and initiatives.
+Notably, two Youth MP's, Samuel Barry Member for The Upper Hunter and Zaccary Lancaster Member for Holsworthy used their Private Members Statements to come out in support of the current date of Australia Day.
+The Member for The Upper Hunter stating that "We mustn’t be afraid to face our history head on, being accepting of our past yet moving forward as one people".

-In 2021/22, the Aboriginal Affairs Committee advocated for a Bill to implement a framework for cultural education within the NSW juvenile justice system.
+In 2021, the Aboriginal Affairs Committee advocated for a Bill to implement a framework for cultural education within the NSW juvenile justice system.
 The Aboriginal Education in Juvenile Detention Bill 2021 outlined the committee's vision for fair and equitable treatment of incarcerated Aboriginal and Torres Strait Islander young people.
 The Bill was passed unanimously and unamended.
 In March 2022, the Bill was officially presented to The Hon.
-Ben Franklin, Minister for Aboriginal Affairs, the Arts, and Regional Youth.
+Ben Franklin, MLC.